terryaney/KatApp/scripts/readme.md

 ### IKatAppOptions.debug.debugResourcesDomain

 Property Type: `string | undefined`; Optional
-Whether or not the KatApp Framework should attempt to find requested Kaml Views or Kaml Template Files from the 'domain' passed in before checking the Kaml View CMS or Host Environment.
+Whether or not the KatApp Framework should attempt to find requested Kaml Views or Kaml Template Files from the 'domain' passed in before checking the KAT CMS or Host Environment.
 A `string` value providing a local web server address can be provided via `"debugResourcesDomain": "localhost:8887"` to enable the feature.

 The default value is `undefined`.